andrea-anf/andrea-anf.github.io/README.md

         - [Assicurazioni Generali](https://www.generali.it/)
         - [ASPI - Autostrade per l'Italia](https://www.autostrade.it/it/home)
         - [ARIA - Azienda Regionale per l'Innovazione e gli Acquisti](https://www.ariaspa.it/wps/portal/Aria/Home)
-    * Certifications
+    * Technical ertifications (listed above)
-    * Valuable experience across the entire lifecycle of a working environment, from the starting PoC to the maintenance phase.
+    * Valuable experience across the entire lifecycle of a working environment, from the initial PoC to the maintenance phase.

 ---